Tessa’s Recipe Rundown

 How to Toast the Marshmallows

-You can use your broiler to toast the marshmallows but I find a kitchen torch gives you way more control – and it’s more fun.
-If you don’t have one, maybe this is the year to add one to your Christmas wishlist!
+You can use your broiler to toast the marshmallows but I find a kitchen torch gives you way more control – and it’s more fun!
+If you don’t have one, maybe this is the year to add one to your Christmas wishlist 😉

-What Type of Chocolate for Hot Cocoa Cookies?
+What Type of Chocolate Should I Use?

 - I like to use milk chocolate chips inside this cookie dough, and semi-sweet baking bars chopped and added to the top, for the best hot cocoa flavor.